 I don’t like English Spinach.

-Perhaps it is because I’m not inclined to sado-masochism.
+Perhaps because I’m not inclined to sado-masochism.

-I mean, it all starts nicely enough…
+It all starts nicely enough…

-The Spinach that survives the pests, falls over in the first waft of heat.
-Spinach is so tiresome, if it doesn’t get water a few times a day, it
+English spinach is so tiresome, if it doesn’t get water a few times a day, it

 pouts wilts and then grows bitter.